-All in all our aviators had a magnificent map . . . of Norway.
+All in all our aviators had a magnificent map ... of Norway.

-One of them had in addition a minuscule map of France which came from a pocket atlas.
+One of them had in addition a minuscule map of France that came from a pocket atlas.
 It lavishly displayed three rivers: the Seine, the Loire, and the Rhone.

-We climbed to 4,000 meters in order to save fuel, but a storm quickly forced us to fly fairly low.
+We climbed to four thousand meters in order to save fuel, but a storm quickly forced us to fly fairly low.

-Obviously an isolated plane launched thus across 2,000 kilometers of occupied territory without any protection would run twenty times the risk of being brought down.
-Our only chance of salvation lay in the monster celebration which had been going on all afternoon in the Allied camp.
+Obviously an isolated plane flying like that across two thousand kilometers of occupied territory without any protection would run twenty times the risk of being brought down.
+Our only chance of salvation lay in the monster celebration that had been going on all afternoon in the Allied camp.

 On all the airfields in the West the victors were in the process of swilling rivers of champagne and whiskey.
-Thousands of British and American combat pilots, freed from the worry of nocturnal missions, would be on the edge-or in the depths-of inebriation at the hour our Heinkel was crossing their surveillance zones.
+Thousands of British and American combat pilots, freed from the worry of nocturnal missions, would be on the edge - or in the depths - of inebriation at the hour our Heinkel was crossing their surveillance zones.
 Of all nights, this was the one to pull it off.